London’s first clean air zone has improved air quality, research shows

 Academics at the University of Bath said the launch of London’s low emission zone (Lez) in 2008 and subsequent ultra low emission zone (Ulez) from 2019 has significantly improved air quality.

-They said the introduction of the low emission zone helped to reduce particulate matter (PM10) in Greater London by 13% between 2008 and 2013, compared to between 2003 and 2007.
+They said the introduction of the low emission zone helped to reduce particulate matter (PM10) in Greater London by 13 per cent between 2008 and 2013, compared to between 2003 and 2007.

-Nitrogen dioxide levels had fallen by 18.4% in 2019 in central London following the launch of Ulez compared to the period between 2016 and 2018, according to the research.
+Nitrogen dioxide levels had fallen by 18.4 per cent in 2019 in central London following the launch of Ulez compared to the period between 2016 and 2018, according to the research.

 The researchers said that when comparing London to other large cities such as Manchester, Leicester, Liverpool, and Leeds without such schemes, they found the benefits far exceed implementation costs.

-Cleaner air in London brought about by the low emission zone contributed to a 4.5% reduction in long-term health problems and an 8% decrease in respiratory issues like asthma and bronchitis.
+Cleaner air in London brought about by the low emission zone contributed to a 4.5 per cent reduction in long-term health problems and an 8 per cent decrease in respiratory issues like asthma and bronchitis.

 They concluded that the clean air zones have helped to generate cost savings of over £963 million in Greater London.